rob1nhud/pictocell/README.md

 Step 5:
   Open the .xlsx file in your favourite spreadsheet program and enjoy :)

+I suggest using OpenOffice Calc to open created .xlsx files

 # WARNING

 Use large images at your own risk.

+If your PC is really slow and cannot open the created .xlsx file, change value 300 to 100 in line 26 and 32 in core.py

 # Python version